Council of the EU and Ministerial meetings

 - Economic and Financial Affairs (ECOFIN):

-Chaired by the Spanish Minister of Economic Affairs, Industry and Competition Luis de Guindos and Vice-President of European Commission Valdis Dombrovskis.
+Chaired by Petteri Orpo, Economic and Financial Affairs Minister of Finland and Vice-President of European Commission Valdis Dombrovskis.

 Chaired by German Minister of Defence Ursula von der Leyen.

 Chaired by Austrian Minister of Agriculture Andrä Rupprechter and Irish Minister of Agriculture Michael Creed.